rachelumunoz/ReactToDo/readme.md

-Simple Timer App using React
+Simple To Do app using React